tmobile/magentaA11y/_checklist-native/progress_indicator.md

   - Set the container object's `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
 In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement.
 - **Jetpack Compose**
   - `Modifier.semantics(mergeDescendants = true) {}` is equivalent to `importantForAccessibility` when compared to android views
-  - `FocusRequester.createRefs()` helps to request focus to inner elements with in the group
+  - `FocusRequester.createRefs()` helps to request focus to inner elements within the group

 ### State
 - **Android Views**